Board of Trustees

 A native of Oregon, Al began his professional career in California in the mid-1960s.
 In 2005, he and his wife, Maggie, moved to Bigfork after falling in love with the environment and community.

 Al strongly believes that the exchange of information and ideas is key to the continuing success of our community, and he is excited about the library’s charter to provide various media to accommodate a broad spectrum of ages and interests.

 Morton gave up the practice of law when he moved to Montana and has been in the lodging business ever since.
-He currently owns and operates the Cheap Sleep Motel in Whitefish.
+He currently owns and operates the Whitefish RV Park.
 Morton cites hiking and backpacking as avid pursuits and sees himself as a struggling student of Spanish.
 In his application for the library board, Morton mentioned a desire to give back to the community that has given him so much over the years.